-It’s not a good idea to run with bare or unprotected legs during the cold months, which is why it’s important for regular runners and athletes to invest in cold weather running tights.
+It’s not a good idea to run with bare or unprotected legs during the cold months, which is why regular runners and athletes need to invest in cold weather running tights.

 We also share what to look for when purchasing a pair and which are better in certain temps.

 The 5 Best Cold Weather Running Tights

 Compressive fit with four way stretch fabric provides full motion.
 90% Polyester/10% Spandex.
 Leg zippers for easy off and on; Reflective elements for visibility in low light.

 Running tights are a specific form of legging designed for runners.
 There are a few different types, including cold and compression.

 Compression tights keep the muscles close to the body and prevent unnecessary movement while keeping the blood moving.